-Gerial held Ceria as she clutched at him, his head swiveled around at the dead fighting the living, the adventurer still screaming and trying to escape.
-His arms tightened and he held her close.
+Gerial held Ceria as she clutched at him, his head swiveling around at the dead fighting the living, the adventurers still screaming and trying to escape.
+His arms tightened, and he held her close.
 He spoke to her, his voice the only thing she could hear above the roaring in her ears.

 Ceria stared at him.
-Geria’s face was white, and he looked almost as bloodless as Skinner’s body.
-He shuddered and she felt it.
+Gerial’s face was white, and he looked almost as bloodless as Skinner’s body.
+He shuddered, and she felt it.

 “Run.
 I’ll—I’ll buy you some time.”

 He pointed down the corridor.
 Ceria’s feet began to move, but she halted them.

 He turned and walked down the corridor towards Skinner.
 He couldn’t look at it, and his legs shook.
 They stopped fifteen feet from Skinner.
 Gerial couldn’t move any closer.

 Again, Skinner halted and stared at him with interest.
 Gerial tried to raise his sword, but he couldn’t.
 Terror gripped him, and he couldn’t even lift his weapon.

 It wasn’t fair.
 But he heard and felt Ceria turn and flee behind him.
 That was enough.
 That was—

 He raised the other object in his right hand.
 A jar of acid sloshed around in his gauntleted hand.
 Maybe.
 If he could get Skinner to turn back, maybe—